 But there's one problem…

-You're just the middle-man!
-You're driving customers to someone else's product, growing their business and you are paid a commission which they set.
+You're just the middleman!
+You're driving customers to someone else's product, growing their business and you are paid a commission that they set.
+Below are just a few affiliate marketing cons:

 - The customers are not growing your business